So many women are easily sucked into the allure of an emotionally unavailable man.

 I have a few suggestions for you, but the best recommendation I have for you on showing up differently, is to explore my “Becoming His One & Only” Program.

 In that, I’ll give you 5 secrets to have him fall in love with you, and beg you to be his one and only.

 In the platinum version of that program, I also give you methods by which you can ‘test’ your man to see once and for all, how far he can come.

-How to deal with an emotionally unavailable man
+How do you deal with an emotionally unavailable man?

 The way I see it is that if you are sure in your heart, that you will tolerate nothing less than full love and emotional presence in a man, then stand by that and show it.